LambdaHack/LambdaHack/README.markdown

 Further information
 -------------------

-See files PLAYING.markdown, DESIGN.markdown, AUTHORS and COPYING for more information.
+See files PLAYING.markdown, DESIGN.markdown, CREDITS and LICENSE for more information.